-Pitt-Johnstown complies with the federal Drug-free Workplace and Drug-free Schools Act.
-The University annually distributes information about the dangers of drug and alcohol abuse and available alcohol and drug counseling, rehabilitation, and assistance programs to all students, faculty, and staff members through mailings, the Student Code of Conduct, and online at upj.pitt.edu/studentconduct.
+Pitt-Johnstown complies with the federal Drug Free Schools and Communities Act and the Drug Free Workplace Act.
+The University annually distributes information about the dangers of drug and alcohol abuse and available alcohol and drug counseling, rehabilitation, and assistance to all students, faculty, and staff through mailings, electronic newsletters, social media, and/or videos.
+Additional information can be found in the Drug Free Workplace and Schools section of the Office of Student Conduct website as upj.pitt.edu/studentconduct.